openintegrationhub/Connectors/Transformer/Guidelines/DocumentationGuidelines.md

 - [ ] License

 ## Component.json
-- [ ] Descriptive title of the transformer that follows the common format: _"{Your Application Name} Transformer"_
+- [ ] Descriptive title of the transformer that follows the common format: _"{yourApplicationName-transformer}"_
 - [ ] Short description of the transformer
 - [ ] All Actions are completly described.
 This includes:
   - [ ] A title for each action